 Tropes applying to Merzbow:

-- Careful With That Axe: Considering his musical style, his surprise vocal inserts in some songs can come across as this.
+- Careful with That Axe: Considering his musical style, his surprise vocal inserts in some songs can come across as this.

 - Darker and Edgier: He did this to Industrial, which is already a very harsh genre in itself.

 - Early Installment Weirdness: Early works were mostly noisy Psychedelic Rock.
-Merzbow later scrapped this for harsh Industrial music akin to early power electronics artists such as Throbbing Gristle, and again in The Nineties for a harsher, darker and louder sound influenced by early Brutal Death Metal bands.
+Merzbow later scrapped this for harsh Industrial music akin to early power electronics artists such as Throbbing Gristle, and again in The '90s for a harsher, darker and louder sound influenced by early Brutal Death Metal bands.